Arthur Ellis (Maryland politician): 2026 congressional campaign

+On February 17, 2026, Ellis told The Baltimore Sun that he would not seek re-election in 2026, opting instead to run for Congress in Maryland's 5th congressional district.
+He was defeated by state delegate Adrian Boafo in the Democratic primary election on June 23, 2026, placing sixth with 2.9 percent of the vote.

 Political positions

 During his 2018 campaign, Ellis described himself as a progressive Democrat.

 Education

 During the 2020 legislative session, Ellis voted against an amendment to the Blueprint for Maryland's Future that would provide $150 million in grants toward programs to improve students' behavioral health, arguing that it could "stigmatize poor kids and create a long-lasting trail of unemployability for these children".
 In January 2021, he said he supported overriding Governor Larry Hogan's veto of the Blueprint.

 During the 2022 legislative session, Ellis introduced a bill that would split up the College of Southern Maryland and use the college's La Plata campus to create a new Charles County Community College.

 Electoral reform

 During the 2021 legislative session, Ellis introduced a bill to require the makeup of local election boards to be based on the party affiliation of voters in each county, rather than the governor's political party.
 He also supported a bill that would eliminate at-large county commissioner districts, requiring commissioners to be elected to individual districts.

 In November 2025, Ellis said he would support a bill to redraw Maryland's congressional districts to make Maryland's 1st congressional district more favorable for Democrats in response to Republican mid-decade redistricting efforts in various red states.
+In May 2026, following the U.S. Supreme Court's decision in Louisiana v.
+Callais, Ellis called on leaders of the Maryland General Assembly to convene a special session to pass new congressional redistricting maps to counteract Republican efforts to eliminate majority-minority districts in various southern states.

+In March 2026, during debate on a bill that would require public buses to travel near voting centers to drop off or pick up people from those places, Ellis introduced a bill that would require early voting centers to provide an accessible path to the entrance doors for voters with physical disabilities.
+The amendment was rejected in a 9–34 vote.